shotgunsoftware/developer.shotgunsoftware.com/docs/en/trusted-solutions/tier1/setup/media_segregation.md

 ## Next Steps

-See [Web Traffic Isolation](./traffic_segregation.md) to activate the Web Traffic Isolation feature.

-See [Media Replication](./s3_replication.md) to activate the Web Traffic Isolation feature.
+See [Media Replication](./s3_replication.md) to activate the Media Replication Isolation feature.

 Go to [Setup](./setup.md) for an overview of the possible next steps.